nikkag/email-to-pdf-converter/README.md

 2. **Date parsing errors**: Some emails may have malformed date headers
 3. **Permission errors**: Ensure you have write permissions in the target directory
 4. **GUI not appearing**: On some systems, you may need to run with a display server
+5. **HTML rendering issues**: Ensure Playwright browsers are installed with `python -m playwright install chromium`
+6. **Browser initialization fails**: The script will fall back to text-only PDFs if browser rendering fails

 ### Debug Mode